 Take Command also searches the \WINDOWS\SYSTEM32 directory followed by the \WINDOWS directory.
 (The actual directory names may be different on your system.
 TCC will determine the correct names for the "Windows" and "Windows System" directories and use them.)
 This part of the search procedure conforms with the traditional search sequences used under each Windows operating system.

-Note: If the file is not found on the PATH, TCC then checks for a corresponding App Paths entry in the Windows registry.
+Note: If the file is not found on the PATH, TCC then checks for a corresponding App Paths entry in the Windows registry (either in the HKCU or HKLM tree).
 App Paths entries are created by some applications during the installation process.

 Remember, TCC always looks for an executable file (or a file with an executable extension or Windows file association) in the current subdirectory, then in the Windows directories if appropriate (see above), then in each directory in the search path, and then in the App Paths area of the registry.
 (You can change the search order so the current directory is not searched first; see the PATH command for details.)